Lissy93/dotfiles/.github/README.md

 This will execute the quick setup script (in [`lets-go.sh`](https://github.com/Lissy93/dotfiles/blob/master/lets-go.sh)), which just clones the repo (if not yet present), then executes the [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) script.
 You can re-run this at anytime to update the dotfiles.
 You can also optionally pass in some variables to change the install location (`DOTFILES_DIR`) and source repo (`DOTFILES_REPO`) to use your fork.

-The install script is idempotent, it can be run multiple times without changing the result, beyond the initial application.
-It will take care of checking that all dependencies are present, and will prompt the user to install missing packages, using the appropriate package manager (currently supports brew, pacman, apt and pkg).
-The install script takes care of installing / updating ZSH, Tmux and Vim all plugins.
+The install script [does several things](#install-script), it takes care of checking dependencies are met, updating dotfiles and symlinks, configuring CLI (Vim, Tmux, ZSH, etc), and will prompt the user to install listed packages, update the OS and apply any system preferences.
+The script is idempotent, so it can be run multiple times without changing the result, beyond the initial application.

 _Alternatively, you can clone the repo yourself, cd into it, allow execution of [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) then run it to install or update._